 Cons

-The durable, sustainably made, and warm REI Trailmade 20 rounds out the top of the list.
-If you’re a beginner, a seasoned vet, or just looking for a budget-friendly high-performance 3-season bag, this is the one for you.
-For only $100, this is a very accessible mummy bag with a variety of inclusive sizing options – short, regular, and long, plus wide options for each length.
+The durable, sustainably made, and warm REI Trailmade 20 hits the sweet spot for comfort and affordability.
+If you’re a beginner, a seasoned vet, or just looking for a budget-friendly high-performance 3-season model, this is the one for you.
+We love its low price, no-frills design, and huge spread of inclusive sizes- short, regular, and long, plus wide options for each length.

-The smooth zipper, familiar design, and soft material make for a great night of sleep, and an oversized, ergonomic foot box offers plenty of room for restless feet.
-We appreciate that the external stash pocket is big enough for a phone or headlamp for quick access.
-And, the Trailmade bags are a very reasonable weight – a bit over three pounds – as well as the relatively small packed size, so it’s easy to carry to a campsite that’s a bit further away from the car.
+This thing checks all the boxes for a hybrid sleeping bag.
+The smooth zipper, familiar design, and soft material make for a great night of sleep.
+We like the external stash pocket that’s big enough for a phone or headlamp.
+The Trailmade packs small and is a reasonable weight – a bit over three pounds – so it’s easy to carry further to a walk-in campsite, and good for shorter backpacking adventures.

-The Trailmade bag is also made to work with other REI items that share its namesake.
-This is perfect for first-timers, since the Trailmade dovetails with the Trailmade Mummy Bag Pillow, and is optimized to fit in the bottom of the REI Trailmade 60 backpack.
+The Trailmade dovetails with other REI items that share its namesake, including a pad, tent, and more.
+The bag perfectly fits the Trailmade Mummy Bag Pillow, and is optimized to fit in the REI Trailmade 60 backpack.

 The downsides of this bag are few.
-While we think a three-pound bag is a bit heavy to take backpacking, it could certainly work in a pinch.
-We found it’s a bit narrow through the legs, like many similar mummy bags, so if you like to spread out when you sleep, you’ll want to consider other options.
-And, the Trailmade only comes in a 20℉ option, which will be overkill for warmer climates.
+A three-pound bag is a bit heavy to take backpacking, but it could certainly work for shorter trips and those on a budget.
+We find it’s a bit narrow through the legs, like many similar mummy bags, so if you like to spread out when you sleep, consider going with a wide.
+And, the Trailmade only comes in a 20°F option, which may be too warm for hot, humid climates.

-However, for those who want a well-made, durable, and comfortable sleeping mummy bag with a familiar design that won’t break the bank – and is built for every body – you can’t go wrong with the Trailmade.
+However, for those who want a well-made, durable, and comfortable sleeping mummy bag built for every body – but won’t break the bank – you can’t go wrong with the Trailmade.

 The North Face Wawona Bed 20